A Comprehensive Survey on Distributed Training of Graph Neural Networks: Background

 It indicates that for mini-batch training, the model parameters are updated multiple times at each epoch, since numerous mini-batches are needed to have an entire pass of the training dataset, resulting in many rounds in an epoch.
 Stochastic Gradient Descent (SGD) \cite{compstat_sgd}, a variant of gradient descent which applies to mini-batch, is used to update the model parameters according to the loss $\mathcal{L}$.

 \textbf{Sampling:} Mini-batch training requires a sampling phase to generate the mini-batches.
 The sampling phase first samples a set of vertices, called target vertices, from the training set according to a specific sampling strategy, and then it samples the neighboring vertices of these target vertices to generate a complete mini-batch.
-The sampling method can be generally categorized into three groups: Node-wise sampling, Layer-wise sampling, and Subgraph-based sampling \cite{liuxin_sampling_survey, arxiv_salient}. \begin{itemize} \item \textbf{Node-wise sampling} \cite{nips_inductive_representation_ley_graphsage_minibatch, kdd_graph_convolutional_ley_pinsage, icml_learing_steady_states_ley_nodewise1, icml_stochastic_training_ley_nodewise2} is directly applied to the neighbors of a vertex: the algorithm selects a subset of each vertex's neighbors.
-It is typical to specify a different sampling size for each layer.
+The sampling method can be generally categorized into three groups: Node-wise sampling, Layer-wise sampling, and Subgraph-based sampling \cite{liuxin_sampling_survey, arxiv_salient}. \begin{itemize} \item \textbf{Node-wise sampling} \cite{nips_inductive_representation_ley_graphsage_minibatch, kdd_graph_convolutional_ley_pinsage, icml_learing_steady_states_ley_nodewise1, icml_stochastic_training_ley_nodewise2} is directly applied to the neighbors of a vertex: the algorithm selects a subset of each vertex's neighbors, \Revise{as depicted in Fig. \ref{fig:background_sampling_methods} (a).} It is typical to specify a different sampling size for each layer.
 For example, in GraphSAGE \cite{nips_inductive_representation_ley_graphsage_minibatch}, it samples at most 25 neighbors for each vertex in the first layer and at most 10 neighbors in the second layer. \item \textbf{Layer-wise sampling} \cite{iclr_fastgcn_ley_minibatch, nips_layer_dependent_ley_layerwise1, nips/adaptive_sampling/layerwise2} enhances Node-wise sampling.
-It selects multiple vertices in each layer and then proceeds recursively layer by layer. \item \textbf{Subgraph-based sampling} \cite{iclr_graphsaint, kdd/cluster_gcn/subgraph_based1, ijcnn/ripple_walk_training/subgraph_based2, ipdps/accurate_efficient/subgraph_based3} first partition the original graph into multiple subgraphs, and then samples the mini-batches from one or a certain number of them. \end{itemize}
+It selects multiple vertices in each layer and then proceeds recursively layer by layer, \Revise{as shown in Fig. \ref{fig:background_sampling_methods} (b).} \item \textbf{Subgraph-based sampling} \cite{iclr_graphsaint, kdd/cluster_gcn/subgraph_based1, ijcnn/ripple_walk_training/subgraph_based2, ipdps/accurate_efficient/subgraph_based3} first partition the original graph into multiple subgraphs, and then samples the mini-batches from one or a certain number of them, \Revise{as illustrated in Fig. \ref{fig:background_sampling_methods} (c).} \end{itemize}